tloriato/ZcashProposals/README.md

 It would be in the best interest of Zcash community to preserve the decentralization of its stakeholders while prioritizing the benefits that ASIC's offers.
-Zcash Foundation should, therefore, create a non-profit ASIC Program, to research, develop and sell those mining equiptments at cost for the community.
+Zcash Foundation should, therefore, create a non-profit ASIC Program, to research, develop and sell those mining equipments at cost for the community.

 - Agree
 - Disagree